R3-b0ot/lore_keeper/README.md

 ---

+## Features Currently in Development

+These features have UI components implemented but are not yet fully functional.

+*   **AI Writing Tools**: AI-powered assistance for writing improvement.
+    -   **Grammar Check**: Automated grammar and style checking using AI.
+    -   **Improve Language**: Suggestions to enhance language quality.
+    -   **Improve Writing**: Overall writing improvement recommendations.
+*   **Character Filter Functionality**: Ability to filter and search characters in the character list pane.

+---

 ## Features In Progress / Planned

 This is a list of modules and features that are either under active development or planned for future releases, based on the current codebase structure.